HannaJ95/yrgopelag/README.md

 ## Notes

-Hotel and room images were created using Canva.
+Images were AI-generated using Canva.

 ## Code Review